MChatzakis/CSVEditor/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Before you proceed, make sure that your local machine fulfills the following pretequisites.

 ### Prerequisites